3 Exercises for Strengthening Arm Muscles

 What is muscle tone?

-There is a multitude of ways you can strengthen your arms.
-Along with a good diet and proper hydration, exercise is fundamental.
+There are many ways you can strengthen your arms.
+Along with a proper diet and hydration, exercise is crucial.

 Here are three great exercises: